raggiesoft/jessica/README.md

 * **Sentinel Star** – The Bastion Host.
 A hardened DigitalOcean droplet that serves as the secure command and control center for the entire fleet.
 The Jessica suite lives here.
 * **Bold Firefly** – The firstborn by a day.
 A Laravel Forge-managed DigitalOcean droplet, quick and nimble, hosting Laravel/PHP apps.
 * **Glowing Galaxy** – The younger heart of the house.
-A manually managed DigitalOcean droplet where the Jessica suite lives — the library, workshop, and seed vault for the family’s work.
+A manually managed DigitalOcean droplet where sites are deployed — the library, workshop, and seed vault for the family’s work.

 Life in the Household: They tease, they bicker, they stay up too late.
 They hug often, especially Dorian, whose grounding squeeze hugs are a daily ritual.
 Affection is natural here: gentle kisses on the cheek or forehead, a hand on the shoulder, a squeeze of the hand.
 Kristyn and Dorian share a deep, platonic love, expressed in ways they both understand and cherish.